The Special Marriage Act: How can a Foreigner marry an Indian Citizen?

 - The act allows marrying Indians from different religions or Indians and foreigners to get married.
 The act also governs the marriages of both the parties to the marriage being Indian but from different religious backgrounds .i.e.
 Inter caste marriages.

-Conditions for a valid marriage under this Act:
+Conditions for a valid marriage under the Special Marriage Act: